Fundamental Limits of Prediction, Generalization, and Recursion: An Entropic-Innovations Perspective: Introduction

 \section{Introduction}

-Online learning (online machine learning, also known as, e.g., sequential learning, or learning over streaming data) \cite{sun2001sequence, dietterich2002machine, cesa2006prediction, shalev2012online, rakhlin2014statistical} is a branch of machine learning in which the data points become available sequentially to train the learning algorithms and then to make predictions at each time step, in contrast to batch learning where the training data are available altogether in batches while the learning algorithms are trained (and then the predictions, or generalizations \cite{hastie2009elements, goodfellow2016deep, wolpert2018mathematics}, are made) using the entire data set.
-In this paper, we investigate the online learning problems from the perspective of prediction theory \cite{kailath1974view, makhoul1975linear, pourahmadi2001foundations, vaidyanathan2007theory, caines2018linear}, and we may in fact view online learning as prediction with causal side information, in which the output process is predicted sequentially with the input process being the (causal) side information; see Section~III of this paper for a more detailed discussion.

-Information theory \cite{Cov:06} was originally developed to analyze the fundamental limits of communication, which may represent any processes that involve information transmission from one point to another (see, e.g., \cite{fang2017towards} and the references therein).
-In a broad sense, the online learning algorithms may be viewed as sequential information transmission processes (cf. discussions in, e.g., \cite{mackay2003information, tishby2015deep, shwartz2017opening}), as if extracting as much ``information'' as possible out of all the input and output data points available when making the prediction at each time step, and then transmitting the information to the prediction, so as to reduce as much as possible the ``uncertainty/randomness'' contained in the latter.
-By virtue of this analogy in terms of ``information transmission'', in this paper we examine the generic bounds on prediction errors of online learning via an information-theoretic approach.
+\IEEEPARstart{I}{nformation} theory was originally developed to analyze the fundamental limits of communication \cite{shannon1998mathematical, Cov:06}.
+It turned out that it may also more generally represent any processes that involve ``information transmission'', in its broadest sense, from one point to another; accordingly, the information-theoretic approach has been employed in recent years to analyze the fundamental limits of many systems or problems beyond communication (see, e.g., \cite{mackay2003information, principe2010information, tishby2015deep, shwartz2017opening, fang2017towards, Kay20, Calin20, rodrigues2021information} and the references therein).
+Particularly, prediction algorithms (as in prediction theory; see, e.g., \cite{kailath1974view, makhoul1975linear, pourahmadi2001foundations, cesa2006prediction, vaidyanathan2007theory, lindquist2015linear, caines2018linear}) may also be viewed as sequential information transmission processes, broadly speaking, as if extracting as much ``information'' as possible out of all the data points available when making the prediction at each time step, and then transmitting the information to the predicted value, so as to reduce as much as possible the uncertainty or randomness contained in the latter.
+Note that in the absence of side information, the available data points when making the prediction are merely the past observations, whereas in the presence of side information the available data points include also the (causal) side information in addition to the past observations.
+By virtue of this analogy of information transmission, in this paper we examine the fundamental limits of prediction, both with and without side information, via an information-theoretic approach.